MetroBus (Bristol): South Bristol Link (SBL)

 The South Bristol Link Road was completed and opened to traffic in early January 2017.
 The initial Metrobus network will not, however, run along the bus lanes of the Link Road, although the road is used by services between the city centre and Bristol Airport.

 Cribbs Patchway MetroBus Extension (CPME)

-A route to be known as 'm4', between Bristol Parkway railway station and the Cribbs Causeway regional shopping centre, via new housing built on the former Filton Airfield, began to be designed in 2014.
+A route to be known as 'm4', between the city centre and the Cribbs Causeway regional shopping centre, via Bristol Parkway and new housing built on the former Filton Airfield, began to be designed in 2014.
 Work to add short stretches of bus lane to existing roads, and replace Gipsy Patch Lane Bridge under the railway with a wider concrete bridge, began in 2019 and was largely complete in August 2022.
-Services on the m4 route were expected to begin in the spring of 2023.
-In December 2022, a start date of 22 January 2023 was announced.
+Services on the m4 route began in January 2023.

 Operators

 As of February 2017, an operator for MetroBus services had not been found.
 An operator should have been in place 12 months prior to commencement of services (planned for Spring 2017), but bus companies were reluctant to invest in new buses to meet the requirements for MetroBus, whilst having a cap on fares.
 They suggested that the services would not be viable on a commercial basis.
 MetroBus had said in 2016 that public subsidy might be needed to attract an operator.

 In June 2017, it was announced that First West of England would run services on the first route to open – at that time expected to be the m2 from Long Ashton – and would not receive any public funding.
 In April 2018, it was announced that the m1 route would be operated by Bristol Community Transport, under contract to First West of England, with the m2 and m3 services operated by First.

 HCT Group, the owners of Bristol Community Transport, announced at short notice in August 2022 that they would withdraw from the m1 service.
 First West of England took over the service after a two-day suspension.